Building a crystal radio out of household items.

 antenna and ground.
 This connection gets the loudest signal.
 However,

-the tuning coil, making it less selective.
+it also loads the tuning coil, making it less selective.
 This

 means that many lower power or distant stations are drowned out by